marcopeereboom/toyz80/README.md

 # toyz80
 Emulate Z80/i8080 CPU.

 This is a toy.
-It is not complete so don't use it, yet!
+It is not complete yet!
 Do send me PRs!

 The idea is to get to CP/M 2.2 compatibility and then build this fictional computer in actual hardware.

-Currently UT (Unit Test) is rigged in and there is a basic Z80 computer being emulated that has a console and supports about 75% of the opcodes.
+Currently UT (Unit Test) is rigged in and there is a basic Z80 computer being emulated that has a console and supports about 95% of the opcodes.
+It almost passes the famed zexdoc (borrowed from https://github.com/anotherlin/z80emu/tree/master/testfiles) tests.
+Some code compiled with the outstanding sdcc (http://sdcc.sourceforge.net/) C compiler works as well.
+A few more opcodes need debugging and printf("%s\r\n", "moo"); will work!

 In order to play with this code follow the following steps:
 1. Install Go.